 The bottom line is that happy, engaged employees are productive employees, and productivity is the key to business success.
 So if you want your business to succeed, make sure you’re focused on employee experience.

-Challenge of measuring employee experience
+The challenge of measuring employee experience

 Businesses have long sought ways to measure employee productivity in an attempt to optimize the workplace and drive better outcomes.